 Harry E. Slep Student Center

 The Harry E. Slep Student Center is the social focal point of the campus, serving as a recreational and relaxation center for students.
 On the first floor is the Division of Student Affairs, including Student Accountability and Conflict Response, Student Diversity and Inclusion Programming, International Student Services, Off-Campus Housing, and the Center for Student and Civic Engagement.
-Also located on the first floor are two study areas, a large multipurpose lounge, convenience store, and student organization offices.
+Also located on the first floor are two study areas, a large multipurpose lounge, a convenience store, and student organization offices.
 The Career Services Office is located in room 205 on the upper level of the Center.

 E. Raymond Smith Building

 As the main administrative building on campus, the Smith Building contains administrative offices, faculty offices, a switchboard and copy center, and classrooms.
 A student lounge is located in the center of the building.
-The Smith Building houses the Office of Academic Affairs, the Admissions Office, the Adult Center, the Bursar’s Office, the Office of Business Operations, the Chancellor’s and Dean’s Office, the Division of Undergraduate Studies, the Office of Human Resources, the Office of the Registrar, and the Office of Financial Aid.
+The Smith Building houses offices for Academic Affairs, Admissions, Bursar, Business Operations, the Chancellor and Dean, Advising, Human Resources, Registrar, and Financial Aid.